DavidSouther/sat_solver/slides/slides.md

 ### Timesliced Beams

-* By reducing bandwidth, we can time slice beams for nearby users.
+* By reducing bandwidth, beams can time slice for nearby users.
 * Each color gets divided into ??? bands (I don't know the bandwidth of a channel)
 * Most of the time, most users aren't both talking, so can preferentially give users more time when others are quiet